-- Enable HTTP compression: --client-options="compressed:true" - Enable SSL (if you have Shield installed): --client-options="use\ssl:true, verify\certs:true".
-Note that you don't need to set ca\cert (which defines the path to the root certificates).
-Rally does this automatically for you. - Enable basic authentication: --client-options="basic\auth\user:'user', basic\auth\password:'password'".
+- Enable HTTP compression: --client-options="compressed:true" - Enable SSL (e.g. if you have X-Pack Security installed): --client-options="use_ssl:true, verify_certs:true".
+Note that you don't need to set ca_cert (which defines the path to the root certificates).
+Rally does this automatically for you. - Enable basic authentication: --client-options="basic_auth_user:'user', basic_auth_password:'password'".
 Please avoid the characters ', , and : in user name and password as Rally's parsing of these options is currently really simple and there is no possibility to escape characters.